 Think those "organic" strawberries from China are better for the environment?
 Think again.

 This story was originally reported by BBC PRI's The World.
-For more, listen to the audio.
+For more, download and listen to the audio.

 "...The organic label is meant to signify that a food is relatively environmentally friendly: Organic producers are forbidden from using many synthetic pesticides and fertilizers.
 When that organic food comes from China (and other countries), however, that label may not mean much..."